learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 Let's quickly review the process for completing assignments:

-1) When viewing an assignment here, click the **Octocat** GitHub icon in the upper right corner of an assignment to navigate to the GitHub copy.

-2) Create a personal fork of the GitHub assignment by clicking the **Fork** button.
+1) Create a personal fork of the GitHub assignment by clicking the **Fork** button in the upper right corner of the assignment on Canvas.

-3) Once forked to your personal account, start the **cloning** for your assignment.
+2) Once forked to your personal account, start the **cloning** for your assignment.
 Do this by clicking the **Code** button in GitHub, choosing **SSH**, then clicking the **clipboard** icon to copy the assignment's GitHub info.

-4) Go to your local environment's terminal and navigate to where you'd like to store your assignment locally.
+3) Go to your local environment's terminal and navigate to where you'd like to store your assignment locally.

-5) Type `git clone`, then paste in what you copied from GitHub.
+4) Type `git clone`, then paste in what you copied from GitHub.
 This will create a copy on your local machine.

-6) Navigate into the new cloned assignment and complete any work required
+5) Navigate into the new cloned assignment and complete any work required

-7) Install testing tools with `npm install` (or `bundle` if tests use Ruby)
+6) Install testing tools with `npm install` (or `bundle` if tests use Ruby)

-8) Run tests with `npm test` (or `rspec` for Ruby)
+7) Run tests with `npm test` (or `rspec` for Ruby)

-9) If all tests are passing, stage and commit your solution with the following commands
+8) If all tests are passing, stage and commit your solution with the following commands

   ```sh